 - additional scrutiny of visa applications at U.S. Consulates, often resulting in significant delays.

 DHS also announced a regulatory agenda for 2018 that includes several proposals that could impact the H-1B program.
 DHS plans to publish a proposed rule in February 2018 that would eliminate the issuance of work authorization (EADs) for certain H-4 spouses of H-1B workers.
-DHS also indicated that it intends to change the lottery system for allocating H-1B cap numbers, giving greater preference to the most highly paid and qualified workers; add a pre-registration requirement for the annual H-1B cap lottery program
+DHS also indicated that it intends to change the lottery system for allocating H-1B cap numbers, giving greater preference to the most highly paid and qualified workers; add a pre-registration requirement for the annual H-1B cap lottery program; and revise the definition of the “specialty occupation” and employer-employee relationship in the immigration context.
+There was also some reports that DHS was considering whether it could eliminate or make H-1B extensions beyond six years more difficult to obtain, even for individuals who are far along in the permanent residence (green card) process.
+Fortunately, however, it has been reported that the agency may have backed off on that idea.

 How employers can prepare for potential changes.